QRY91/nixos-config/INSTALL.md

 ### Step 2: Boot and Install Base System

 1. **Boot from USB**
-   - Insert USB into Debbie
+   - Insert USB into Framework 12
-   - Boot from USB (F12 or whatever Debbie's boot menu key is)
+   - Boot from USB (F12 or power on with USB inserted)
    - Select "NixOS Live"

 2. **Network Setup**